 Elearning Development Tip #7 – Slide Templates

-If you are utilising an authoring tool that has existing templates, exercises and gamified modules can be created in seconds.
+If you are utilizing an authoring tool that has existing elearning templates, exercises and gamified modules can be created in seconds.
 This means that it is more cost and time effective for learning and development managers to provide the newest, most accurate and relevant information to their learners.